MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-qna.md

 # [JavaScript](#tab/js)

-In the **bot.js** file, we pass the user's input to the QnA Maker service's `generateAnswer` method to get answers from the knowledge base.
+In the **bot.js** file, we pass the user's input to the QnA Maker service's `getAnswers` method to get answers from the knowledge base.
 If you are accessing your own knowledge base, change the _no answers_ and _welcome_ messages below to provide useful instructions for your users.

 ```javascript
 const { ActivityTypes, TurnContext } = require('botbuilder');